Start With the Easy Stuff

 I donated:

-- Gloves I didn’t love
+- Gloves that didn’t fit well

-- Itchy scarves & knit hats
+- Itchy scarves and knit hats

-But what about you?
+So what about you?
 What’s the easy stuff you could declutter right now?

 Next steps…